gray-huntr/orion_system/README.md

 # orion_system
-This is a school project where we are creating a hospital management system Readme updated
+This is a project where we are creating a hospital management system